Letter from the President

 The vigour of the 15 Interest Groups is one of ESIL’s main contributions to the scientific debate and the groups provide a forum for networking and for the exchange of ideas with colleagues working in the same field of international law.
 Many members are involved in the activities of these groups, which are a constant source of innovation and stimulation for the Society.

-Besides the Annual Conference (the next to be held in Manchester on 13-15 September 2018) and the yearly Research Forum (next in Jerusalem on 28 February-1 March 2018), ESIL organizes and sponsors numerous events throughout Europe and beyond.
+Besides the Annual Conference (the next in Athens on 12-14 September 2019) and the yearly Research Forum (the next in Göttingen on 4-5 April 2019), ESIL organizes and sponsors numerous events throughout Europe and beyond.
 You can find information about all the events on this website together with information about all the other ESIL activities (publications, ESIL Lectures, prizes, grants, and so on).

 Many other ideas for the further development of the Society will come from our members.
 You are always welcome to make suggestions to the Board: all the members of the Board are open to new ideas that can benefit ESIL and its members.
 Please contact us at any time.

 I am looking forward to meeting you at a future ESIL event,

 President, European Society of International Law (ESIL)